Jake254-design/Personal-Finance-Dashboard-Excel-/README.md

 This project demonstrates an end-to-end data analytics process using an M-Pesa statement to develop a **Personal Finance Dashboard** in Excel.
 The goal was to transform unstructured financial transactions into clean, analysis-ready data and uncover insights into spending patterns, income trends, and overall cash flow.
 The project showcases advanced Excel skills, including Power Query for cleaning and visualization design for storytelling.

 ## Business Problem
 Individuals often lack a clear understanding of their spending behavior and cash flow due to scattered or unstructured transaction data.
-The challenge was to convert a raw M-Pesa statement—filled with inconsistencies—into a structured dataset that enables effective financial tracking and decision-making.
+The challenge was to convert a raw M-Pesa statement filled with inconsistencies into a structured dataset that enables effective financial tracking and decision-making.

 ## Methodology
 1. **Data Import:** Loaded the raw M-Pesa statement (CSV format) into Excel.